 Primary audienceOwners, designers, plannersFramers, builders, structural reviewers

-Typical calloutsRoom names, door swings, dimensionsJoist direction & spacing, member sizes, bearing notes
+Typical calloutsRoom names, door swings, dimensionsJoist direction and on-center spacing, member sizes, bearing notes

 How they relate